Horttcore/confirm-user-registration/README.md

 ### Is there any language file?

 Yes, its fully translateable.
-English and german are included.
+English, german and italian are included.

 ## Screenshots